TheWookHub/NextFlow_WookScan/README.md

 Pre-PhIPSeq library generation (Fig. 1) aims to provide an integrated approach to go from protein sequences direcctly to oligonucleotide library such that it can be synthesised and be ready for PhIPSeq experiments.
 Post-PhIPSeq analysis (Fig. 1) aims to allow a smooth flow from fastq files to read counts data that are ready for down stream analyses.
 While phippery outputs counts data together with edgeR hits to identify peptides that were significantly occurring above background noise, AVARDA will take the hits data to determine which species have been observed based on the peptide hits.
 AVARDA also accounts for the potential similarity between peptides that come from organisms with high similarity in their genetics.
 This in turn allows the determination of whether a species can be uniquely identified as due to existence of peptides that were exclusively from that species.

+### For Mac Users!!!
+For some reason if you're running the pipeline using a Mac computer with a non-intel chip (usually the newer ones like M1 / M2 etc...), the pipeline fails to download the docker / quay.io images.
+My hunch is that because when the pipeline runs it will try to pull images from repositories with matching architecture.
+Since all the containers were built with linux as the base image,  as a Mac environment pulling an image, the Mac-based image wouldn't have existed and hence no download occur.
+This leads to an error saying "Container not found..".
+One manual way is to download the containers prior to running the pipeline (as in the linux-based containers).
+This will trigger a warning during run time where nextflow says a specific platform wasn't requested and it identifies a mismatch from local platform vs container platform.
+It will still run ,but it won't be running at optimal conditions (perhaps some decrease in performance when data is large).

+The issue is currently a work in progress.
+We've had success where `phippery` seems to run quite happily on small data sets.
+AVARDA still has some issues.
+Pre-PhIPSEQ component have yet to be tested.

 ![Test Image](readme_figures/WookFlow_Illustration.png)